-Heap’s flexible funnels allow you to do ad-hoc funnel analysis of expected user flow.
-Once the area of drop-off is identified, you can iterate on your funnel to take a deeper dive into problem areas and learn what users are doing instead.
+Heap’s flexible funnels allow you to do ad-hoc funnel analysis of expected user flow and fix potential problems.
+Once the usability bottlenecks are identified, you can iterate on your funnel to take a deeper dive into problem areas and learn what users are doing instead.

 For example, say there is a 3-page onboarding process.
 The first step in understanding how a user migrates through this flow would be to construct a simple three-step funnel to give you a general overview.